 Pro Bono and Ageing Populations

-This session explores the growing role of pro bono work in supporting older adults with legal matters as life expectancies increase.
-Many older people, especially those with cognitive impairments or early-stage dementia, need timely advice on issues like planning documents, employment, family law, finances, and risks of elder abuse.
-Participants will learn how professional guidance, practical training, and strong communication skills can help prevent abuse and strengthen access to justice for this vulnerable group.
+This session explores the growing role of pro bono work in supporting older adults as life expectancies increase.
+We will discuss the legal and social aspects of assisting the elderly in the community and in carceral settings.
+Many older people, especially those with cognitive impairments or early-stage dementia, need timely advice on issues like planning documents, family law, finances, and risks of elder abuse.
+Older adults in prisons have additional issues, including obtaining medical care and pursuing avenues for compassionate or early release.
+Participants will learn how professional guidance, practical training, and strong communication skills can strengthen access to justice for this vulnerable group.

-Through key insights and interactive discussions, attendees will examine practical strategies to assist older adults, using scenario-based exercises to brainstorm solutions and share ideas for delivering effective pro bono support in their communities.
+Through key insights and interactive discussions, attendees will examine practical strategies to assist older adults, using scenario-based exercises to brainstorm solutions and share ideas for delivering effective pro bono support.

 Facilitator